 NGN Capital

-NGN Capital is a venture capital firm founded in 2003, with its main office in New York and additional locations in Greenwich, Connecticut, and Heidelberg, Germany.
-The firm specializes in late-stage investments but also selectively engages in mid and early-stage funding.
-NGN Capital focuses primarily on the healthcare and biotechnology sectors, investing in areas such as drug products, pharmaceuticals, biopharmaceuticals, diagnostics, medical devices, and healthcare services.
-The firm's investment strategy is concentrated on companies located in the United States and Europe, reflecting its commitment to advancing innovations in the healthcare industry.
+NGN Capital, established in 2003, is a venture capital firm headquartered in New York, with additional offices in Greenwich, Connecticut, and Heidelberg, Germany.
+The company specializes in late-stage investments, with selective participation in mid and early-stage rounds, primarily focusing on the U.S. and European healthcare and biotechnology sectors.
+Its investment portfolio spans drug products, pharmaceuticals, biopharmaceuticals, diagnostics, medical devices, and healthcare services.

 Ivica Cerina